jarun/ddgr/README.md

 GPLv3

 ## Current status
-Initial stage.
-Code (including help) is based on [googler](https://github.com/jarun/googler) at the moment.
+The code is very nascent and based on [googler](https://github.com/jarun/googler).
+I have *discontinued* working on it but ready to guide if someone is interested in carrying it forward.

     $ ddgr KEYWORD [KEYWORD ...]
 searches DuckDuckGo for the keywords and fetches the first 30 results.
 Navigation doesn't work.